Anke Kühne

 Anke Kühne (née Kühn, born 28 February 1981) is a field hockey player from Germany, who played for the German national team and won the gold medal at the 2004 Summer Olympics in Athens, Greece.
 She is married to German sculler Tobias Kühne.
 She has represented Germany in 181 matches.

 Kühne began her career with TSV Engensen alongside Kerstin Hoyer, also on the national team, and played there from 1985 to 1991.
-She went on playing for HC Hannover and remained there from 1991 to 1992.
+She went on to play for HC Hannover and remained there from 1991 to 1992.
 From 1992 to 1997, she played for DTV Hannover.
 Since 1997, she has been playing for Eintracht Braunschweig in the first and second Bundesliga.